tholden/dynareOBC/README.md

                a negative weight, which may cause numerical issues with the positive definiteness of the state covariance matrix.

  * **Advanced options**
-    * `SimulateOnGridPoints`
+    * `Bypass`
-         Rather than running an actual simulation, causes DynareOBC to draw QMC points from a Gaussian approximation to the stationary distribution of the model.
-The mean for the Gaussian approximation is accurate to the same order as the order of approximation, but the variance used is always only accurate to a first order approximation.
+         Ignores all non-differentiabilities in the model.
+Useful for debugging.
     * `CompileSimulationCode`
          Compiles the code used for simulating the base model, without the bound.
 May speed up long simulations.
-    * `OrderOverride=1|2|3`
-         Overrides the order of approximation set within the call to stoch_simul.
-    * `Bypass`
-         Ignores all non-differentiabilities in the model.
-Useful for debugging.
     * `NoCleanup`
          Prevents the deletion of DynareOBC's temporary files.
 Useful for debugging.
+    * `OrderOverride=1|2|3`
+         Overrides the order of approximation set within the call to stoch_simul.
+    * `ShockSequenceFile=FILENAME.mat`
+         Specifies a MAT file to open to load shocks from.
+The MAT file should contain a matrix called `ShockSequence`, which should have as many rows as there are shocks, and as many columns as there are simulation periods.
+    * `SimulateOnGridPoints`
+         Rather than running an actual simulation, causes DynareOBC to draw QMC points from a Gaussian approximation to the stationary distribution of the model without bounds.
+The mean for the Gaussian approximation is accurate to the same order as the order of approximation, but the variance used is always only accurate to a first order approximation.
+EXPERIMENTAL.

 See the Dynare reference manual for other available options.